caspargross/Carousel/doc/Introduction_JavaFX.md

 ![MVC](img/mvc.png)

-There are many variations on this scheme.
-You can try to do something similar to  [this](https://stackoverflow.com/a/32343342)
+There are many variations on this scheme
 ---
 # Model: